 - Place the NUC in the exact place where the permanent hive will be.
 Make sure the NUC entrance is pointed in the same direction you will be pointing the entrance of the permanent hive.
 If at all possible, a South or East direction is preferred.

 - A trick we have learned is to cut a small branch from a tree and prop it in front of the entrance.
 (When the bees come out of the NUC, they will react as if their tree was blown down and re-orient to the new surroundings.)

 - Open the NUC entrance.
 Wait at least 24 hours before installing the NUC into the permanent hive.
 It gives the bees time to orient to their new location before having their hive environment changed.
 As long as they have a little room to expand in the NUC, they can stay in it for a few days.
 Don’t leave them too many days or they might begin the swarming process.
 Waiting for them to orient before moving them reduces the chance that they will abscond (leave their new hive).
 We have had really good experience with this and using branches in front of the entrance when moving bee colonies.

-- Planning - It will be easiest for you if you install the NUC into your hive boxes when most of the foragers are out working – usually between 11AM-2PM.
+- Planning - It will be easiest for you if you install the NUC when most of the foragers are out working – usually between 11AM-2PM.

-- Move the NUC to the side of the hive location and put the empty nest box where the NUC had been.
+- Move the NUC to the side of the hive location and put the empty bottom board and brood box where the NUC had been.

 - Gently smoke the entrance to the NUC.
 Remove/open the top of the NUC and smoke them a little more.

 - Beginning with an outer frame, carefully move each frame from the NUC to the brood box, making sure to keep the order and orientation of the frames the same.
 (Same order and turned in the same direction)